vkbhandaregithub/mantracollab_task/README.md

 Display properties with details such as city, image, price, and description.
 Filter properties by city.
 Search properties by city.
+Adding blur effect to header navbar so whenever scrolls content behind that looks blured.
 Responsive design for seamless viewing on different devices.
 ## Technologies and Libraries Used
 React.js: A JavaScript library for building user interfaces.